Family Policy Alliance is proud of the quality of our board members and leadership team.

-Prior to ADF, Paul worked in the engineering and construction industries, increasing revenue and reach through innovation, as well as in hospitality industry having run and launched restaurants for Stouffer’s Restaurant Company.
+Prior to ADF, Paul worked in the engineering and construction industries, increasing revenue and reach through innovation, as well as in the hospitality industry, having run and launched restaurants for Stouffer’s Restaurant Company.
 Paul also served as president of a five-company technology consortium working in alliance to advance common communications and marketing objectives.

 Paul is dedicated to continual learning, having graduated from Kent State University with a management degree and a private pilot’s license.
 He has also studied graduate and executive level courses at New Jersey Institute of Technology, Harvard Business School, Indiana University, and Stanford Business School.
 He is presently enrolled at Phoenix Seminary where he is pursuing a graduate degree in Biblical Studies.